Christophers27/Noire-Worldbuilding/Levels/Level 1.md

   - Speaking to the Svartskogen gives the player some vague hints about where they are, some background about Nilo's past, and a quest to find a sewing kit in order to repair the Svartskogen and unblock the bridge.
 - Going down the right bridge leads to the Solura Cliffs area.

+### Bridge to University Ruins (Sub-Area)

+A forlorn, broken bridge hangs over the path to the school house.
+It leads out of the island itself, descending down into the foggy sea of the Dream World.
+A large gap in the bridge prevents Nilo from crossing, and the Handler will appear to give Nilo a pair of shoes for a dash ability, allowing them to cross the bridge.

 ## Solura Cliffs (Area 2)

 A large, open area with imposing cliffs, dotted with houses built into the rock.
 The Solura Cliffs is the second area of the Solura Valley, and is where the player can find the sewing kit to repair the Svartskogen, and an optional side quest to find all the sheep.